Nuclear structure in Parity Doublet Model: Introduction

 \section{Introduction}

 Nuclei are interesting and important quantum finite many-body systems, providing a solid testing ground for our understanding of the strong interactions and many-body techniques.
 In principle, we should be able to understand nuclei in terms of quarks and gluons in the framework of quantum chromodynamics (QCD).
 For instance, it will be especially interesting to investigate how QCD vacuum properties are reflected in the properties of nuclear matter and finite nuclei.
 This is, however, a formidable task to achieve due to the non-perturbative nature of the strong interaction at low energies.
-Since the nucleus is commonly believed to be composed of the protons and neutrons, it is natural to view the nucleus as a collection of interacting protons and neutrons.
-However, it is highly nontrivial to understand nuclei in terms of quarks and gluons in the framework of QCD.
+Since the nucleus is commonly believed to be composed of the protons and neutrons and it is highly nontrivial to understand nuclei in terms of quarks and gluons in the framework of QCD, it is natural to view the nucleus as a collection of interacting protons and neutrons.
+In addition, in the light of effective theory, thanks to the QCD separation scale due to confinement or spontaneous chiral symmetry breaking, using protons and neutrons as relevant degrees of freedom for nuclei would be still desirable.

 Studying the origin of hadron masses is one of important problems in nuclear physics.
 As it is well known, the current quark mass could explain roughly 2\% of the nucleon mass.
 A picture in nuclear physics is that the nucleon mass in the chiral limit could be explained by quark-antiquark condensates in QCD vacuum, i.e., spontaneous chiral symmetry breaking.
 In the parity doublet model~\cite{Detar:1988kn}, however, the nucleon mass has a piece called the chiral invariant mass $m_0$ that may have something to do with QCD trace anomaly.
-In Ref.~\cite{Detar:1988kn}, from the decay of $N^\star$, $N^\star (1535)\rightarrow N+\pi$, the value of the chiral invariant mass $m_0$ was determined as $m_0=270$~MeV.
+In Ref.~\cite{Detar:1988kn}, from the decay of $N^\ast$, $N^\ast (1535)\rightarrow N+\pi$, the value of the chiral invariant mass $m_0$ was determined as $m_0=270$~MeV.